Old-Fashioned Oatmeal Molasses Brown Bread || Nova Scotia Brown Bread

 - Meanwhile, preheat the oven to 375 °F (190 °C).

-- Once the dough has risen, brush the top lightly with milk and sprinkle on some oat flakes.
-(Optional) This step is purely decorative.
+- Once the dough has risen, brush the top lightly with water and sprinkle on some oat flakes for decoration.
+(Optional)

 2 Comments